-When it comes to mental illness, the statistics don’t lie.
-People all over the world are experiencing more and more mental health issues than ever before.
-In fact, a staggering 1 in 5 Australians suffers from a mental illness such as depression or anxiety.
-And while contributing factors can differ from person to person, it’s important that we recognise the crucial role that diet plays in our mental wellbeing.
+When it comes to mental illness, the statistics don’t lie… People all over the world are experiencing more and more mental health issues than ever before!
+In fact, a staggering 1 in 5 Australians suffers from a mental illness (such as depression or anxiety.)
+While contributing factors can differ from person to person, it’s important that we recognise exactly how your diet directly affects your mental health.

 People who eat a diet that largely consists of wholefoods are far more likely to receive all the necessary nutrients to live a healthy, happy life.
 This type of diet allows us to feel energised and focused throughout our day, as they contain natural vitamins that can control our moods and keep us feeling fuller for longer.
 On top of this, a more natural diet has also been shown to reduce the chances of disease in the long-term.

 Compare this with a diet high in processed ‘junk’ foods, and the difference is astounding.
 Refined carbohydrate foods such as chips, chocolate and soft drink are absorbed into the bloodstream very quickly, which gives us an energy spike almost immediately.
 However, as these foods rapidly enter and rapidly decline, we often experience that sugar low after eating these foods.

 As food is such a huge part of our lives, it can form the foundation for either a positive or negative mental health experience.
 If you’re feeling tired, sick and sad in your day to day life, chances are you will find other things such as your job, relationships and sleeping pattern far more challenging also.
 But if you are full of energy and feeling great, you will be far better equipped to take on anything that life throws at you!